 We can gain insight into this seemingly counter-intuitive behaviour by considering the duration of exposed melt lakes and snowfall.
-For the +0.5 K simulation the lakes are exposed (so no ice lid is present) for an average of 83.6 days a year whereas in the +1 K simulation they are exposed for 85.7.
+For the $+0.5\,\mathrm{K}$ simulation the lakes are exposed (so no ice lid is present) for an average of 83.6 days a year, whereas in the $+1\,\mathrm{K}$ simulation they are exposed for 85.7.
 Yet the lakes are not as deep in the 1 K simulation.
-This appears to be because the raised air temperatures are enough to prevent a permanent ice lid forming for an extended period when compared to the +0.5 K simulation but not enough that the lake is warming to cause further basal melting.
-This then leads to a situation where, as a lid is not forming as early, less snowfall is able to accumulate on the lid when it does form.
+This appears to be because the raised air temperatures are enough to prevent a permanent ice lid forming for an extended period when compared to the $+0.5\,\mathrm{K}$ simulation but not enough that the lake warms to cause further basal melting.
+This then leads to a situation in which, as a lid does not form as early, less snowfall is able to accumulate on the lid when it does form.
 Then the reduced snowfall will limit the depth of lakes that can form in subsequent years and this counteracts the increased melting that occurs as a result of the increased air temperature and its effect on the surface energy balance.

-This effect continues to be observed with temperatures increased to 1.5 and 2 K higher than the reference case simulation.
-Although more melting occurs with the increased temperatures and the lakes become deeper than in the +1 K simulation, the lakes do not become as deep as those in the +0.5 K simulation.
-Climate projections, however suggest a simultaneous increase of both snowfall and air temperature and, as shown in Table 1, the combination of these two factors does lead to an increase in lake depths, and of a larger amount than seen when increasing the snowfall alone.
+This effect continues to be observed with temperatures increased to 1.5 and $2\,\mathrm{K}$ higher than the reference case simulation.
+Although more melting occurs with the increased temperatures and the lakes become deeper than in the $+1\,\mathrm{K}$ simulation, the lakes do not become as deep as those in the $+0.5\,\mathrm{K}$ simulation.
+Climate projections, however, suggest a simultaneous increase in both snowfall and air temperature and, as shown in Table 1, the combination of these two factors does lead to an increase in lake depths, and a larger increase than seen when increasing the snowfall alone.

-8 Contribution of Meltwater to Crevasse Propagation
+8 Contribution of meltwater to crevasse propagation